samply/blaze/README.md

 ### Upload FHIR Resources

-Before you can issue CQL queries against the LIFE FHIR Store, you have to upload some FHIR resources.
+Before you can issue CQL queries against Blaze, you have to upload some FHIR resources.
 If you have none, you can generate them by using the [FHIR Test Data Generator][1].

 ```bash
 life-fhir-gen -n1 > bundle.json
 ```

-Next you need to upload that `bundle.json` to the LIFE FHIR Store:
+Next you need to upload that `bundle.json` to Blaze:

 ```bash
 curl -d @bundle.json http://localhost:8080/fhir